-- 1. MSc degree in epidemiology or equivalent postgraduate degree - 2.
-Experience in handling and analysing complex health datasets including data on acute infections - 3.
+- 1. MSc degree either awarded or imminent, or equivalent experience / training. - 2.
+Relevant experience in managing a clinical trial. - 3.
 Evidence of good organisational skills, including effective time management. - 4.
 Proven ability to work independently, as well as collaboratively as part of a research team. - 5.
 Evidence of excellent interpersonal skills, including the ability to communicate effectively both orally and in writing - 6.
-Experience of using statistical programmes and ability to write well-organized programming code - 7.
-Ability to correctly interpret results of epidemiological analyses
+Relevant computer skills, particularly in Microsoft Office. - 7.
+A good understanding of ICH Good Clinical Practice and UK regulatory requirements governing clinical trials.